-Fabian holds a B.A. in music composition from the University of Texas at San Antonio and an M.M. from the Manhattan School of Music, and an MPhil from New York University where he is currently a Ph.D. fellow.
-As an educator, he has worked as a Teaching Artist with the American Composers Orchestra, an adjunct faculty at The New School, and a Ph.D. fellow/Teaching Assistant at New York University.
+Fabian holds a B.A. in music composition from the University of Texas at San Antonio, an M.M. from the Manhattan School of Music, and an MPhil from New York University where he is currently a Ph.D. fellow.
+As an educator, he has worked as a Teaching Artist with the American Composers Orchestra, an adjunct faculty at The New School, and a Teaching Assistant at New York University.

-Besides composing, Fabian is also an educator, performer, amateur painter, and one of the co-founders of Sforzando Composer’s Collective —an association dedicated to the creation of multidisciplinary works in New York City, where he resides with his wife.
+Besides composing, Fabian is also an educator, performer, amateur painter, and was one of the co-founders of Sforzando —an association that promoted and created multidisciplinary works in New York City.

-"...One eagerly awaits hearing more from this talented composer
+"...One eagerly awaits hearing more from this talented composer"